Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

-Students will read approximately 60-70 pages per week, mostly consisting of journal articles, book chapters, government publications and opinionated articles.
-Complementing these compulsory and supplementary readings, a list of selected readings is provided prior to the first class, for those students who are interested in reading still more about international relations and East Asia.
+Students will read approximately 60-70 pages per week, mostly consisting of journal articles, book chapters, publications by think tanks and governments and opinionated articles.
+Complementing these compulsory and supplementary readings, a list of selected readings is provided prior to the first class, for those students who are interested in reading still more about international relations and Asia.

 Dr. M.W.A.
 Okano-Heijmans, Clingendael Institute email@example.com

 This course is an elective course designed for second year MIRD students.